 Lorimer MoseleyProfessor of Neuroscience, University of South Australia

 Lorimer has a special interest in preventing and treating persistent pain and translating pain science discoveries into clinical and education practice.
 He has published five books and over 300 research articles and is ranked in the top 0.2% of scientists worldwide.
-He has received prizes from 12 countries including the prestigious American Pain Society prize for public service, the NHMRC’s Marshall & Warren Prize for Innovation and the Clinical Science Prize from the world’s peak body on pain.
+He has received prizes from 12 countries, including the prestigious American Pain Society prize for public service, the NHMRC’s Marshall & Warren Prize for Innovation and the Clinical Science Prize from the world’s peak body on pain.

 Bo RemenyiPaediatric Cardiologist, NT 2018 Australian of the Year

-Dr Bo Remenyi is paediatric cardiologist, PhD scholar and a former scientific advisor for the World Heart Federation on rheumatic fever and rheumatic heart disease.
+Dr Bo Remenyi is a paediatric cardiologist, PhD scholar and a former scientific advisor for the World Heart Federation on rheumatic fever and rheumatic heart disease.
 She is the 2018 Australian of the year for the Northern Territory.
-Dr Remenyi received her medical degree from the University of Queensland and currently works as a paediatric cardiologist at the Royal Darwin Hospital and services many remote indigenous communities.
-Bo also undertakes humanitarian work with Rotary in resource-poor countries in our region.
+Dr Remenyi received her medical degree from the University of Queensland and currently works as a paediatric cardiologist at the Royal Darwin Hospital and services many remote Indigenous communities.
+She also undertakes humanitarian work with Rotary in resource-poor countries in our region.
 Both as a clinician and as a researcher, Dr Remenyi’s interests lie in prevention and early detection of rheumatic heart disease.

 Peter SainsburyPast President, Public Health Association of Australia and the Climate and Health Alliance

-Peter Sainsbury was until his retirement in 2016 Director of Population Health in South Western Sydney Local Health District.
+Peter Sainsbury was, until his retirement in 2016, Director of Population Health in South Western Sydney Local Health District.
 He holds adjunct professorial appointments at the Universities of Notre Dame, Sydney and New South Wales.

 His professional interests include health equity and the social determinants of health, environmental sustainability and healthy built environments.
 Peter is a past president of the Public Health Association of Australia and the Climate and Health Alliance.
 Other interests include figurative war memorials, cooking and eating, the arts, cricket and Florence Nightingale.